oliverwilms/irisrest/README.md

 If you are not really satisfied entering tasks in JSON format in Postman, you can try http://localhost:52773/csp/task/App.FrontEnd.cls

+If you click on 'Test' button, it issues test request to REST api and displays a test message in JSON format.
+You may be asked to login the first time you access the REST api.
+Please use browser back button to go back.

 # Dockerfile

 The simplest dockerfile to start IRIS and load ObjectScript from /src/cls folder